-- i) The risk with participant observation is that the role adopted by the observer will restrict his understanding of the situation.
-This is what Relay 1963 calls the biased view-point effect. - ii) The success of the participant observer approach depends on his/her skill and personality. - iii) Apart from the problem of objectivity, there is also difficulty of distinguishing between observation and inference. - iv) Finally, participant observation has been seen as a somewhat individual method.
-One cannot expect it to yield identical picture if another use the method.
+The risk with participant observation is that the role adopted by the observer will restrict his understanding of the situation.
+This is what Relay (1963) calls the biased view-point effect.

+The success of the participant observer approach depends on his/her skill and personality.

+Apart from the problem of objectivity, there is also difficulty of distinguishing between observation and inference.

+Finally, participant observation has been seen as a somewhat individual method.
+One cannot expect it to yield identical picture if another uses the method.